 - Randstad Holding in its successful acquisition of Monster Worldwide, which was challenged by an entity affiliated with Alden Global Capital

-- Simon Property Group, Inc. in its proposed acquisition of an 80% ownership interest in The Taubman Realty Group Limited Partnership, the operating partnership of Taubman Centers, Inc.
+- Simon Property Group, Inc. in its acquisition of an 80% ownership interest in The Taubman Realty Group Limited Partnership, the operating partnership of Taubman Centers, Inc.

 - South Mountain Merger Corporation in its combination with Billtrust to form a publicly listed entity